 Additionally, minute-taking software lets the minute-taker create a document of the past meeting minutes that the board approved and circulate it to the President and the Board Secretary.
 The system stores the approved document safely and securely.

 Considering that we live and work in an age where data breaches are constantly surfacing, electronic minute-taking solutions offer cybersecurity so that board documents and other information remain confidential.
-Diligent Minutes protects boards’ work with end-to-end encryption and state-of-the-art cybersecurity.
+Diligent Minutes protects boards’ work with strong encryption controls and state-of-the-art cybersecurity.

 Board meeting minutes provide information about the performance of each agenda item using the proper length and detail in case they’re ever requested for court use.
 Courts rely on detailed board minutes as part of a reliable defense, while plaintiffs’ attorneys rely on them as needed for a clear offensive position.